-Estimated insurance prices for a Kia Soul are $1,324 every 12 months with full coverage.
-Comprehensive costs around $294, collision insurance costs $482, and liability coverage costs $390.
-A liability-only policy costs as little as $452 a year, and high-risk insurance costs around $2,844.
-Teens pay the most at up to $4,916 a year.
+Average insurance rates for a Kia Soul are $1,296 a year for full coverage.
+Comprehensive costs on average $262 a year, collision costs $446, and liability insurance costs $430.
+A liability-only policy costs as little as $486 a year, with high-risk insurance costing around $2,802.
+Teen drivers receive the highest rates at $4,922 a year or more.

-Prices include $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all U.S. states and for different Soul trim levels.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and Soul trim levels.